dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T211: Government should protect vulnerable groups, like the unborn.
+### T211: The government should protect the most vulnerable, including the unborn.

 |Support|
 |---|